saad1912/Econometrics-Term-Paper/README.md

 #### Under : Prof Abhiroop Mukhopadhyay

 ### Abstract
-This report attempts to study the impact of attitude of households towards dowry on the highest education female attained in them.
-The study is based on India Human Development Survey (IHDS) 2011, which is a nationally representative, multi-topic survey encompassing 42,152 sample households in 1420 villages and 1042 urban neighbourhoods across India.
-The study concludes that, after controlling for relevant factors, attitude of households towards dowry has positive impact on the highest female education attained.
+This report endeavors to explore the influence of household attitudes towards dowry on the highest level of education achieved by females.
+It draws upon data from the India Human Development Survey (IHDS) 2011, a nationally representative, comprehensive survey covering 42,152 households in 1,420 villages and 1,042 urban neighborhoods across India.
-The study also find results are robust.
+The study concludes that, even after accounting for relevant factors, positive attitudes towards dowry correlate with higher levels of female education attainment.
+Furthermore, the study asserts the robustness of its findings.

 ### Contents